Leonardo Bianchi: Political career

 Leonardo Bianchi's political career started in 1892 when he was appointed the role of deputy for San Bartolomeo in Galdo in the Italian Parliament.
 He was re-elected again as deputy for Montesarchio in 1897, where he was an activist for school and cultural reform.
 During his legislation, he advocated for various social reforms.
-He advocated for regulations of prostitution, especially in protecting minors as well as advocating for prison reform.
+He advocated for regulations of prostitution, especially in protecting minors, as well as advocating for prison reform.
 In 1904, he became well known for his asylum and hospital reform law.
-Some examples of Leonardo Bianchi's reform would be restructuring medical education to center on doctor-patient relationship and the abolishment of straitjackets in asylums.
+Some examples of Leonardo Bianchi's reform would be restructuring medical education to centre on doctor-patient relationship and the abolishment of straitjackets in asylums.

 On March 28, 1905, Leonardo Bianchi was appointed to lead the Minister Department of Public Education by the King of Italy, which was presided over by Alessandro Fortis.
-His primary mission and goal as the leader of public education was to create radical reform of the Italian school system and organization.
+His primary mission and goal as the leader of public education was to create radical reform of the Italian school system and organisation.
 He created the chair of experimental psychology and established each chair in all faculties and universities that had a literature and philosophy department.
 He created the chair of occupational diseases in Milan and the chair of criminal anthropology in Turin.
 For middle schools, he implemented reforms that centered on culture and illiteracy rates.

-Although most of Leonardo Bianchi's political involvement and reform centered on the arts and science, he did place reforms and initiatives outside of this spectrum.
+Although most of Leonardo Bianchi's political involvement and reform centred on the arts and science, he did place reforms and initiatives outside of this spectrum.
 He advocated for the construction of a railway that would connect Naples to Apulia and Molise regions all the way to the mountain areas of Samnite Apennines.

 While continuing his political career, Leonardo Bianchi was able to combine his medical knowledge with his influence in politics.
 He worked with the Italian government to create policies that would help the fight against malaria, alcoholism, and syphilis.
 His efforts were successful in eradicating malaria from most Italian territories.

-His influence in politics continued throughout the 1900s, in 1914, during the world war, Leonardo Bianchi favored Italy's entry into the war.
-During the war he helped with the organization of military hospitals and veteran care.
+His influence in politics continued throughout the 1900s.
+In 1914, during World War I, Leonardo Bianchi favoured Italy's entry into the war.
+During the war, he helped with the organisation of military hospitals and veteran care.
 In 1916, when Paolo Boselli became the prime minister of Italy, Leonardo Bianchi was appointed to delegate social security and mental health reform.
 After the conclusion of World War I in 1919, King Vittorio Emanuele III appointed Leonardo Bianchi a lifetime position in the Italian Senate.
 It is said that this appointment was influenced by the invitation of Giovanni Giolitti.

 Leonardo Bianchi's reform and policies were known to be liberal and on the democratic side.
 During his lifetime appointment as a senator, he strongly opposed Fascism.
-Unfortunately, due to his opposition to Fascism, Benito Mussolini prevented Leonardo Bianchi's candidacy for the Nobel Prize for Medicine, thus, preventing his victory.
+Unfortunately, due to his opposition to Fascism, Benito Mussolini prevented Leonardo Bianchi's candidacy for the Nobel Prize for Medicine, thus preventing his victory.